hhd-dev/hhd/readme.md

 <!-- [![]()]() -->

 # Handheld Daemon
 Handheld Daemon provides hardware enablement for Windows handhelds, so that they run correctly in Linux.
-It acts as a vendor interface replacement (e.g., Armoury Crate equivalent).
-It does fan curves, TDP controls, controller emulation including gyro, back buttons, and SteamOS shortcuts, and RGB remapping.
+It acts as a vendor interface replacement (e.g., Armoury Crate equivalent), with fan curves, TDP controls, controller emulation including gyro, back buttons, and SteamOS shortcuts, and RGB remapping.
 All of this is through a gamescope overlay, accessible through double tapping the side menu button of the device, and a desktop app.

 ## Showcase
 ![Overlay](./docs/overlay.gif)